Introduction

 For Arius, “the Son’s ignorance is a logical consequence of his createdness.”
 (RW, 105)

-But Arius also said that the Son knows everything about the Father that a created being is able to know:
+But Arius also said that the Son knows everything about the Father that a created being can know.

 “All that limits his selfcommunication and self-revelation is the irreducible difference between him and his creation; but what he can give, he does give.”
 (RW, 107)